 You can also hide any diagram or chart by clicking on the arrow beside its name.
-This may come in handy if you need the report to take up less space.
+This will come in handy if you want the report to take up less space.

 Each report appears on a separate tab.
 The first tab, called Dashboard, shows overall statistics and links to the other reports.